CDDLeiden/uqdd/CONTRIBUTING.md

 1. Clone your forked repository to your local machine.
 2. Navigate to the project's root directory.
-3. Create and activate the Conda environment using the provided `environment.yml` file:
+3. Create and activate the Conda environment using the provided `environment_{OS}.yml` file, for example in Linux:
     ```bash
     conda env create -f environment.yml
     conda activate uqdd-env